uksf/modpack/addons/special/README.md

 # Special

-Adds special units such as suicide bombers and car bombs
+Adds special units such as suicide bombers and car bombs.